vewyo/stayassist/README.md

    notepad .env
    ```

-   Then edit `.env` and replace `your-api-key-here` with your actual API key:
+   Add this to your `.env` file (create it if it doesn't exist):
    ```
    ELEVENLABS_API_KEY=sk-xxxxxxxxxxxxxxxxxxxxx
+   ELEVENLABS_VOICE_ID=EXAVITQu4vr4xnSDxMaL
    ```

+   Replace `sk-xxxxxxxxxxxxxxxxxxxxx` with your actual API key from ElevenLabs.

    **Alternative - Set environment variable manually:**